solocat17/NYCU-DLCV/Lab1/README.md

 ## Introduction

+In this assignment, we explored ResNet architectures to tackle a multi-class image classification problem.
+As directly training the original ResNet is too simple, I focused on leveraging state-of-the-art techniques such as ResNeXt, SE-ResNeXt, and SK-ResNeXt, to cope with the problem.
+Additionally, I implemented CutMix to augment the dataset in a more advanced manner and modified the network structure to enforce ensemble.
+Eventually, the overall performance on public dataset goes to 94% on Codabench.

 ## How to install

 It is recommended to use `conda` to manage the environment.
 The following command will create a new environment and install the required packages.